TOP STORIES

 How have you seen the industry evolve since you’ve been in it?

-There is so much more diversity and more women in design and construction.
+There are so many more women in design and construction.
 In my nine years, I think there is more respect for what women have to offer.
-Our team has a focus to ensure that we are looking for opportunities for all women and minorities in the workplace to have a seat at the table.
+Our team has a focus to ensure that we are looking for opportunities for everyone in the workplace to have a seat at the table.

-How do you feel having a diverse workforce improves the project?
+How do you feel that having different perspectives, including clinical background such as yours, improves the project?

-Diversity brings new and different ideas to the table.
-Our goal is always to improve what we are designing and building for the patients, and that won’t happen if there's no diversity of ideas and backgrounds.
+People with different experiences bring new and different ideas to the table.
+Our goal is always to improve what we are designing and building for the patients, and that won’t happen if we all think the same.

 Would you encourage more women to get into these fields?
 If so, why?